Sustainable design in consumer products

-Last month, Ama Seery, Sustainability Analyst on the Global Sustainability Equity Team, explored how the team incorporates sustainable design into their investment decision making.
+Last month Ama Seery, Sustainability Analyst on the Global Sustainability Equity Team, explored how the team incorporate sustainable design into their investment decision making.
 In the second in the series on sustainable design, Charlotte Nisbet, Governance and Responsible Investment Analyst, takes a deeper look into its role in consumer products.

 - The apparel sector is well known for its detrimental effects on the environment.
 However, as consumers become more aware of their own environmental footprints, there has been a surge in demand for sustainable goods.

 - A circular economy is based on the principles of designing out waste and pollution, keeping products and materials in use, and regenerating natural systems.